-You took a flight recently and were stopped when you went through security at the airport.
+You took a flight recently and were stopped when you went through the security.
 You're telling a friend about it.
+You tell her this.

 They took me in the back room and interrogated me.

 A lot of businesses like stores, restaurants, and airports have public areas that customers are allowed into, and other rooms that only the staff or managers can enter.
 The private rooms are sometimes called "back rooms".